quantiota/AI-Agent-Farm/README.md

 This gives each Claude Code agent its own authenticated access to a JupyterHub environment while still allowing all agents to collaborate through the shared workspace.

-The JupyterHub layer provides identity, workspace isolation, and GPU computational offload, while the shared folder provides the communication space used by the AI Agent Farm communication protocol.
+The JupyterHub layer provides identity, workspace isolation, and GPU computational offload.

-The AI Agent Farm communication protocol is based on the same principle that makes operating systems powerful: processes coordinate by modifying shared state exposed through the file system.

 ### Features
 - The AI Agents can run multiple tasks simultaneously, and processes are distributed across the workers for maximum efficiency.